OUR SERVICES

 TOTAL THYROIDECTOMY

-If the decision has been made to surgically treat your thyroid condition your surgeon will explain that it may be necessary to remove all or only part of the gland.
-Total thyroidectomy is usually indicated when a nodule is definitely known to be cancerous on FNA and when there are indications for post operative radioactive iodine ie. if the tumour is >4cm in size, has obvious extra-thyroid extension or there are cliniclaly involved lymph nodes.
+If the decision has been made to surgically treat your thyroid condition, John will explain that it may be necessary to remove all or only part of the gland.
+Total thyroidectomy is usually indicated when a nodule is definitely known to be cancerous on FNA and when there are indications for post-operative radioactive iodine, i.e. if the tumour is >4cm in size (T3a), or if it is any size and has obvious extra-thyroid extension (T3a), or there are clinically involved lymph nodes (T+N1).
 Total thyroidectomy is also indicated when the entire gland is enlarged and causing compression and in Graves Thyrotoxicosis.
-Following a total thyroidectomy you will need to take thyroxine tablets every day to replace the hormone that the thyroid produces.
+Following a total thyroidectomy, you will need to take thyroxine tablets every day to replace the hormone that the thyroid produces.

 HEMI-THYROIDECTOMY (THYROID LOBECTOMY)

-When a nodule is only suspicious of cancer on FNA, or a diagnosed thyroid cancer is <4cm, without extension outside the gland and/or there are no involved nodes, your doctor may recommend having a hemithyroidectomy ( thyroid lobectomy) ie., removal of the half of the gland that contains the nodule or tumour.
-Sometimes a pathologist will examine the nodule or sampled neck lymph nodes while you are still under the anaesthetic and a decision made about whether the remaining half of the gland needs to be removed also.
-Benign conditions affecting one lobe of the gland may also be treated by thyroid lobectomy eg., if there is hyperthyroidism from a one sided toxic nodule or compression from an enlarged benign nodule. .
+When a nodule is only suspicious of cancer on FNA, or a diagnosed thyroid cancer is <2 cm (T1)or is <4cm (T2) without extension outside the gland and/or there are no involved nodes, Dr Chaplin may recommend having a hemi-thyroidectomy (thyroid lobectomy), i.e. removal of the half of the gland that contains the nodule or tumour.
+Sometimes, a pathologist will examine the nodule or sampled neck lymph nodes while you are still under the anaesthetic and decide whether the remaining half of the gland needs to be removed.
+Benign conditions affecting one lobe of the gland may also be treated by thyroid lobectomy, e.g. if there is hyperthyroidism from a one-sided toxic nodule or compression from an enlarged benign nodule.
 Thyroxine is usually not necessary following removal of half the gland.

 SUBTOTAL-THYROIDECTOMY